JesseXiong7/JesseXiong7.github.io/block2.md

 I learned how to build cleaner programs by breaking logic into functions.
 I worked with arrays and dictionaries to store multiple values and used return statements to pass information back to the main program.
 These skills helped me write more structured and organized code.

 ### Artifacts and Projects
-- JavaScript debugging exercises
-- Pseudocode and flowchart assignments
+- Pseudocode and Flowchart Assignments
-- Decision and looping logic projects
+- Decision-Making Logic Projects
-- **Final Project: BMI Calculator (index.html + script.js)**
+- BMI Calculator (index.html + script.js)
-- Unit lab screenshots (Modules 3–7)

 ### Reflection
 Programming Fundamentals helped me think like a developer.
 I learned how to break down a problem, design the logic, and build a program from start to finish.
 These skills prepared me for more advanced coursework in Python, ETL, Power BI, and data analytics.